JulianNicholls/React-Native-Course/README.md

   His method actually breaks the recording process so badly that he has to spend multiple videos fixing the problem that he created.

+* My _mockLocation makes a wigglier line than Stephen's.

 ### Git client

 I have used Git at the command-line for more than 10 years.
 Over that time, I have tried